sagemath/trac_to_gh/Issue 7441.md

 # Issue 7441: notebook: make it possible to upload from the url of a published worksheet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7441

 Original creator: was